andreafabrizi/DNSProxy/README.md

 **IMPORTANT:** Please, don't use the script hosted on my server as demonstration.
 It might be subjected to umpredicted change, offlining, defacing....
-Instead - host yourself as many *ns.php* scripts as you can, or send it on a friend's server!
+Instead - host yourself as many *nslookup.php* scripts as you can, or send it on a friend's server!
 The more DNSP resolvers, the less DNS queries will be traceable (TOR leaking problem).

 ```bash